fullstacklabs/hey-url-challenge-code-spring/README.md

 # HeyURL!
 Code Challenge

 ## HeyURL!
 Code Challenge
 This repository has been created as a code challenge for candidates with FullStack Labs.
-The candidate will clone and setup an existing Django application.
-The application will contain routes, migrations, models, and minimal views but with no actual functionality created.
-The candidate will show all her/his expertise building apps with the Django framework and problem solving skills.
+The candidate will clone and setup an existing Spring MVC application.
+The application will contain routes, models, and minimal views but with no actual functionality created.
+The candidate will show all her/his expertise building apps with the Spring MVC framework and problem solving skills.

 ## Overview
 HeyURL! is a service to create awesome friendly URLs to make it easier for people to remember.
 Our team developed some mockup views but don't have our awesome functionality in place yet.